netproteus/badoobokutest/README.md

 The code in boku.html closely follows the actual code used for this step in https://buy2.boku.com/ui/static/1.33.0/scripts/checkout.js and where the problem is located

+https://dl.dropboxusercontent.com/spa/4tlksroflp3u7yo/r9asjjlj.png (this is the code I have recreated)

 You can see a live example here http://netproteus.com/boku-test/badoo.html

 And two possible solutions in order of preference